drewish/multivac/_posts/2014-06-24-fcpx-to-1se-via-iphoto.md

 - set the file's modified date to the date it was shot
 - use iPhoto and iTunes to copy the video to the phone

-It's worth noting that I'd tried bypassing iPhoto and syncing the videos as a folder but it didn't work.
-The videos would appear in the Camera Roll but when I opened 1SE, it wouldn't show them.
+*I'll note that I'd tried bypassing iPhoto and syncing the videos as a folder but it didn't work.
+The videos would appear in the Camera Roll but when I opened 1SE, it wouldn't show them.*

 ### In Final Cut Pro X